timemeansalot/SourceFiles/hexo-site/source/_posts/macos-develop.md

    website of chrome.
 Allow download from this website and you can download `googlechrome.dmg` under your download folder.
 2. Double click the install file, and you can finnaly install chrome on you MAC.
+3. if chrome can not show content right: `rm -rf ~/.config/google-chrome/Default/GPUCache`

 ## [Clashx](https://github.com/yichengchen/clashX/releases)